Why Do Bodybuilders Eat Egg Whites Only? (5 Reasons)

 1. Egg Yolks Are Higher in Micronutrients Compared to Egg Whites

-Choline plays a key role in many important functions such as the conversion of fat in the liver for energy and the communication between your brain and muscles.
+Choline plays a crucial role in many vital functions, such as converting fat in the liver for energy and promoting healthy signaling between your brain and muscles.

-Well, during exercise, the choline in your bloodstream is used up to perform these key functions.
-If you are deficient in choline, these processes will not function as well throughout your whole workout and you are likely to find a decrease in performance.
+If you are deficient in choline, these processes may not occur as well throughout your whole workout and affect your energy levels and performance.

-Bodybuilders that are eating just egg whites should ensure they are adding in other sources of choline, such as cod, to ensure optimal performance at the gym.
+Bodybuilders eating just egg whites should add other sources of choline, such as cod, to ensure optimal performance at the gym.

 2. Whole Eggs Are Easier To Consume on the Go